 Those selections of various colored threads you can get with mending kits are very handy.
 More often than not, using the right color of thread will help to make your mending blend into the background.

 If you do find yourself with just white thread, you can always touch up your mending (very carefully!) with a colored marker or even use eyeshadow (or other makeup) in a matching color to mask a spot.

 By Pam from Los Angeles, CA

 I have found that iron-on patches can be very useful for mending and they come in all sorts of colors.
 Always round the corners of the iron-on patch, so they won't peel off.
 (You can also reinforce the patch with thread to make sure it stays on.)
 For lighter materials I have used iron-on facing material (it comes in black and white), which can mend a fine fabric without adding bulk to bring attention to the patch.
 You can also use material for patching and secure with iron-on webbing.
 Recently I also read an old-time housekeeping book and they suggested mending lace with spray on starch.
 I haven't tried that, though.

+Repairing Clothing from Thrift Shops.
 Often clothes at thrift shops end up there just because they need some tweaking.
-Got a lovely pair of GAP capris - but there as a knot of sorts where the stretchy material of the waistband met the front seam (which is why they got tossed, I bet.)
-It took 2 minutes for me to cut away the offending stitching - and voila!
-Great pants for $3.
-I also look for minor repairs I can do - torn seams, missing buttons, etc.
+Got a lovely pair of GAP capris - but there as a knot of sorts where the stretchy material of the waistband met the front seam.

 Use "Fray No More" or "Fray Check".
 You can get it anywhere that sells sewing or quilting supplies.
 Useful for a lot of things.
 Just follow the directions on the bottle, but try to use just a little bit.
 Probably a good idea to practice on a tissue before you do your scarf.